9dots/9dots.io-pages/OtGU8Dj.md

 ## Elaborate - 10 minutes
 Allow students time to extend their code by working with the 'properties' on the Design page.
 Here are some options for students.

-- Rename the Button1
+- Rename _Button1_
-- Rename what TextBox1 says when there is no text in it
+- Rename what _TextBox1_ says when there is no text in it
 - Add background color
 - Add a specific layout
 - Change the default font